gavinsteinhoff/StringParser/README.md

  The app can be ran by installing a dotnet global tool:

- `dotnet tool install --global GavinSteinhoff.StringParser`
+ `dotnet tool install --global GavinSteinhoff.StringParser --version 1.0.0-beta`

  Then accessed with: